krasimir/actml/README.md

 );
 ```

-Isn't it like writing React?
-Let's see step by step what ActML does.
+Let's see step by step what ActML does:

 1. The `<A>` element is just a wrapper.
-2. `<GetProfileName>` is an asynchronous function so ActML waits till its promise is resolved. `<GetProfileName>` also returns a result and has `exports` prop defined.
+2. `<GetProfileName>` is an asynchronous function so ActML waits till its promise is resolved.
+It also returns a result and has `exports` prop defined.
 That is a special prop which is saying "Export a variable with name `name` and make it available for other elements".
-3. `<Greeting>` needs the `name` of the user and uses the special dollar sign notation which to ActML processor means "Inject a variable with name `name` as a prop".
+3. `<Greeting>` needs that `name` variable and uses the special dollar sign notation which to ActML processor means "Inject a variable with name `name` as a prop".
 4. `<Greeting>` also has a function as child and it sends its result there which in our case is the full message.
 5. `<Print>` just gets the message and prints it out in the console.

 _Here is a working [Codesandbox](https://codesandbox.io/s/341xn5vrlq) of the code above._

 So, that is the concept of ActML.
 It allows us to define in a declarative fashion our business logic.
 Same as our UI.
 There is nothing (almost) imperative.
 In fact all the code that we pass to the `run` function is nothing but definitions of _what_ should happen.
 It is not saying _how_.
 This is extremely powerful concept because it shifts the responsibility to another level and makes the development a lot more easier.
 We use composition over raw implementation.
-If you like this way of thinking then ActML may be for you.
+If you like this way of thinking then ActML may be your way to deal with asynchronous logic.

 ## What you need to use ActML